Chart Color Schemes

 Parkhurst's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Parkhurst shows strong health metrics with low prevalence of common conditions among its general population.
-However, older, at-risk cohorts have higher rates than the national average.
+Analysis of health metrics shows strong performance throughout Parkhurst with prevalence of common health conditions low among the general population.
+However, it is higher than the national average for older, at-risk cohorts.

-Private health cover is exceptionally high, at approximately 58% (2,072 people), compared to 53.2% across the rest of Queensland.
-The most common medical conditions are asthma and mental health issues, affecting 8.6 and 8.5% of residents respectively.
-72.8% of residents declare themselves completely clear of medical ailments, compared to 64.7% in the rest of Queensland.
-Parkhurst has 8.6% (308 people) of residents aged 65 and over, lower than the 18.5% in the rest of Queensland.
-Health outcomes among seniors require more attention than those of the broader population.
+The rate of private health cover is very high at approximately 58% of the total population (2,034 people), compared to 53.7% across the rest of Queensland.
+The most common medical conditions in the area are asthma and mental health issues, impacting 8.6 and 8.5% of residents respectively, while 72.8% declare themselves completely clear of medical ailments, compared to 64.7% across the rest of Queensland.
+The area has 8.7% of residents aged 65 and over (306 people), which is lower than the 18.5% in the rest of Queensland.
+Health outcomes among seniors present some challenges and require more attention than the broader population.

 Frequently Asked Questions - Health